 Check with your host if needed!

 Don't forget, many hosts include WordPress upgrades automatically, as a courtesy or “perk” of your hosting plan.
 If you DO NOT want to upgrade to WordPress 5.0 automatically, we recommend contacting your host as soon as possible to find out how you can disable this feature temporarily.

 Yoast: What IS Gutenberg?

 Gutenberg 101: What the New WordPress Editor Means for Designers

 Diving Into the New Gutenberg WordPress Editor (Pros and Cons)

 From WordPress: Experience the Gutenberg demo!

 Stay tuned!
-We’ll be sharing more info about Gutenberg as needed here on our blog, and via our newsletter!
-As always, if you have any questions, please send an email to firstname.lastname@example.org, and we’re happy to help you there.
+We'll be sharing more info about Gutenberg as needed here on our blog, and via our newsletter!
+As always, if you have any questions, please submit a support ticket, and we're happy to help you there.